p0dyakov/flutter_interview/README_EN.md

 <!-- TOC --><a name="types-of-tests"></a>
 ### Types of tests
 - A `unit test` tests a single function, method, or class.
 Its purpose is to check the correctness of a certain function, method, or class.
 External dependencies for the module under test are usually passed as a parameter.
 - `Widget test` tests one widget.
-The purpose of such a test is to make sure that the widget's user interface looks and interacts as planned.
-Widget testing takes place in a test environment that provides the context of the widget's lifecycle.
+The purpose of such a test is to make sure that the widget`s user interface looks and interacts as planned.
+Widget testing takes place in a test environment that provides the context of the widget`s lifecycle.
 Also, the widget under test should be able to receive user actions and events and respond to them.
 - The `integration test` tests the entire application or most of it.
 The purpose of the integration test is to make sure that all tested widgets and services work together as expected.
 In addition, you can use integration tests to check the performance of your application.
 As a rule, the integration test is performed on a real device or emulator.

 ---
 <!-- TOC --><a name="tdd"></a>
 ### TDD
-'TDD` is an application development technique in which first a test is written covering the desired change, and then the code that will allow the test to pass.
+`TDD` is an application development technique in which first a test is written covering the desired change, and then the code that will allow the test to pass.

 <!-- TOC --><a name="development-patterns"></a>
 ## Development patterns